Base effect pushes March passenger vehicle sales higher: SIAM

-New Delhi, April 12 (IANS) Base effect, along with low interest rates and pent-up demand, accelerated domestic passenger vehicle sales in March 2021 on both year-on-year and sequential basis.
+New Delhi: Base effect, along with low interest rates and pent-up demand, accelerated domestic passenger vehicle sales in March 2021 on both year-on-year and sequential basis.

 Sales of passenger vehicles increased to 290,939 last month compared to over 135,196 units during the same period of 2020.